Taro Kono: Early roles

+He left government amidst a cabinet reshuffle in August 2016.

+Minister of Foreign Affairs

-Abe named Kono Foreign Minister on 3 August 2017, replacing Fumio Kishida, who had served in that role since 2012 and had rarely publicly disagreed with Abe.
+Prime Minister Shinzo Abe, named Kono Foreign Minister on 3 August 2017, replacing Fumio Kishida, who had served in that role since 2012 and had rarely publicly disagreed with Abe.
 Kono was chosen over Katsunobu Kato, after lengthy deliberation, for his superior English ability and his grasp of international issues, despite having a reputation as an outspoken and sometimes "eccentric" politician.
 Foreign media reports considered Kono to be more dovish compared to Abe, and expected him to take a softer diplomatic approach to foreign policy.
 Many analysts were particularly optimistic that Kono would adopt his father's friendly attitude toward China.

+Later that month, Kono visited the United States where he called for ratification of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), which the US has not yet ratified.

 As foreign minister, Kono was responsible for coordinating Japan's response to the North Korean crisis.
 He publicly urged countries to cut diplomatic and economic ties with North Korea following the announcement of enhanced sanctions by the US government in September 2017.
 Kono also reportedly pressed Iranian foreign minister Javad Zarif to increase Iranian pressure on North Korea.
 Kono's father publicly criticized the government's approach to the crisis, claiming that it should be more cooperative with the Chinese government.